QubesOS/qubes-core-qrexec/doc/qrexec-policy-daemon.rst

 Extensions include:

-- target=: The name of the target domain.
+- target=: The name of the target qube.
 If prefixed with @dispvm:, it indicates a disposable VM template, and a new disposable VM will be created automatically.
-- target_uuid=: The UUID of the target domain.
+- target_uuid=: The UUID of the target qube.
 - autostart=: True to automatically start the VM, False to not start it.
 Anything else is invalid.
-- requested_target=: Normalized version of the target domain.
+- requested_target=: Normalized version of the target qube.
+- service=: Service and argument to be used.
+- policy_source=: The name of the source qube.
+This is the processed `SOURCE_QUBE` argument from `qrexec-client-vm` by policies.